rachel-bock/git_and_gh_practice/travels.md

 My sons would like to fly on a plane.

 I would like to plan a vacation for the week around my birthday this year (2022).
 I am hopeful that we'll all have the time off to take a vacation.

+I am not as optimistic as I was about planning a vacation in 2022.